 Working from home comes with several distractions and many energy drains which makes it easy to lose focus.
 WFH can mean that one is juggling several roles simultaneously and becomes extremely important to keep one’s eyes on the goal.

-While work can go on in an uninterrupted manner, due to lack of colleagues’ presence all around, there is no mandate for social interaction at all.
+While work can go on in an uninterrupted manner, due to a lack of colleagues’ presence all around, there is no mandate for social interaction at all.
 This is a major reason for loneliness to surface.

 Some of the drawbacks of working from home can be managed by following recommended best practices:

 Setting up a corner at home as the designated workspace gives a clear signal to the mind about work times and the need to focus.
 Ensure the space is ergonomic to support long work hours – similar to that at office.

 Taking time to go about the normal work routine prior to the onset of the pandemic, such as a workout/exercising, taking a shower and getting ready as one would for office, go a long way in establishing a routine.